 In rural India, almost every household has a ration card.
 The primary function of this card is identification to obtain ration.
-Besides, it also performs for various other purposes such as an address proof or to get family details.
+Besides, it is also used for various other purposes such as an address proof.

 With a ration card, every household can buy various materials such as rice, wheat, and oil.
 But at present, the ration system is facing some challenges.